engrron30/The-Art-of-Networking/README.md

 # The-Art-of-Networking

 Networking is the process of establishing communication links between devices.
 These physical or logical connections form what is known as a network topology.
-I'll try to dicuss the basic one step at the time.
+Let's try to dicuss the basics one step at the time.

 ## 📚 Contents
 - [Building-a-Network-of-2-PCs](#building-a-network-of-2-pcs)